Surveying shipwrecks to reduce hazardous substances in the Baltic Sea

-Although 97% of the Baltic Sea is currently still affected by eutrophication, the sea has experienced substantial environmental improvements thanks to various efforts done in the catchment area.
+Although 97 per cent of the Baltic Sea is still affected by eutrophication, the sea has experienced substantial environmental improvements thanks to various efforts in the catchment area.
 The intensity of the spring blooms was reduced between 2000 and 2014 due to reductions in nutrient loading, and there has been a decrease in nitrogen concentrations in most of the Baltic Sea and an improvement in water clarity.

 About the BSAP Fund

-The Baltic Sea Action Plan Fund (BSAP Fund) was set up in 2010 to help speed up the implementation of the Baltic Sea Action Plan.
-The key purpose of the BSAP Fund is to facilitate and speed up the preparation of bankable projects from both public and private entities.
-To date, these grants have accelerated investments by up to two years, speeding up the implementation of the projects and their environmental benefits for the Baltic Sea.
+The Baltic Sea Action Plan Fund (BSAP Fund) was set up in 2010 to help quicken the implementation of the Baltic Sea Action Plan.
+The key purpose of the BSAP Fund is to facilitate and accelerate the preparation of bankable projects from both public and private entities.
+To date, these grants have accelerated investments by up to two years, hastening the implementation of projects and their environmental benefits for the Baltic Sea.

-Financing can be awarded to commercial or non-commercial partners for projects in the Baltic Sea Region and its catchment area for:
+Financing has been awarded to commercial or non-commercial partners for projects in the Baltic Sea region and its catchment area for:

 • Demonstration purposes